SoilRos/llvm-xray-tools/README.md

 XRay is a open source Google project that instrument event logs on entry and exit of functions.
-It may be used on production and be activated at run time with relativetely low overhead.
+It may be used in production and be activated at any time during run time with relativetely low overhead.

 ### Clang